ceejbot/no-more-unicorns/slides.md

 ---

-# [fit] my fellow women
+# [fit] my fellow unicorns

+^ Women, people who identify as women, anybody who doesn't match the white guy model.

 ---

 ![](assets/lioness_fangs.jpg)

-^ Women!
-No kittens for you.
+^ No kittens for you.
 You get a lion.
 FIERCE.
 I'm not worried about soothing you.
 Worried about losing you from the profession.

 ---